 It is worth noting that “new” or stronger symptoms, which linger beyond an expected time frame are not “caused” by the MP, but merely revealed or unmasked.

-Patients taking a break from antibiotics for longer than a few days should restart their antibiotics at a lower dose to assess symptoms as tolerable, to avoid a strong immune system reaction.
+Patients taking a break from antibiotics for just a few days or so usually find they can resume the antibiotics at the previous dose.
+However, patients taking a break from antibiotics for longer than a few days will need to restart their antibiotics at a lower dose to assess symptoms as tolerable, to avoid a strong immune system reaction.

-The break was very nice.
+The [antibiotic] break was very nice.
 When I am in the midst of herxing my emotions tell me that I have always been herxing, always will, with no end in sight.
 I know many of us have that psychological response.
 Taking this break has been a morale booster.

 John McDonald, MarshallProtocol.com